topps2k/simpleab-sdk-js/README.md

 - Automatic error handling and retry mechanism
 - Built-in support for common API URLs
 - Client-side metrics tracking and aggregation with configurable flush interval
+- Uses fetch API with a polyfill for universal compatibility

 ## Installation